cellsjs/piscosour/plugins/piscosour/info.md

 ## <a name="piscoConfig"></a>1. piscoConfig() addon

-`this.piscoConfig()` a function that exposes the piscosour configuration.
+`this.piscoConfig()` a function that exposes piscosour configuration library.

 It has no parameters.